alekseynp/lions/README.md

 - There exist opportunities for mobile and/or web applications based on the bridge and its data

 Possible examples:
-- Delay forecsts both short term and long term
+- Delay forecasts, both short term and long term
 - Delay alerts

 ## Data